SailenTT/Greener/README.md

 ### Prerequisites

 Here you can read the pre-requirements you must meet in order to run this project locally:
-* AVD (Android Virtual Device) or phisical device with Android API level 21
+* AVD (Android Virtual Device) or phisical device with Android API level 24 (Android 7.0 Nougat)

 ### Installation

-There an example of the steps ro follow in order to install and build the project on Android studio locally_:
+There an example of the steps to follow in order to install and build the project on Android studio locally_:

 1. Clone the repo
    ```sh
    git clone https://github.com/sailenTT/ProgettoDispositiviMobili/
    ```
-2. import "ProgettoDispositiviMobili/" folder in Android Studio
+2. Import "ProgettoDispositiviMobili/" folder in Android Studio

+3. Download the file template <a href="https://gist.github.com/SailenTT/cea4c6609c779594f90b707dd8369f1d">secrets.xml</a> and put it into the folder res/values

+4. Ask us for the API keys to put inside the file, otherwise you wouldn't be able to use Firebase, Google and Facebook services

-3. build project
+3. Build project and enjoy!

 <p align="right">(<a href="#top">back to top</a>)</p>